dokku/dokku/docs/development/plugin-triggers.md

 ### `post-app-rename`

-- Description: Allows you to run commands after an application was renamed.
+- Description: Allows you to run commands after an app was renamed.
 - Invoked by: `dokku apps:rename`
 - Arguments: `$OLD_APP_NAME $NEW_APP_NAME`
 - Example: